Skip to contents

 • To aid studying the fragmentation of behaviour.

-To define a bout we need to answer series of question:
+To define a bout we need to answer a series of questions:

 1. What should the cut-point be?